Property Tax Protection Program

 Texas property owners should protest annually since About 60% of appeals are successful.

 In 2014, 6.96% of all Hidalgo County parcels were protested.
-This more than doubled to 16.45% by 2023.
-This is being pushed thanks to the bevy of protests linked to single family homes, which in turn are skyrocketing because of assessed home values across the county.
-The average number of parcels protested in a Texas county is 13%, which puts Hidalgo above the pack, but below the likes of Denton County with 28.28%.
+This more than doubled to 15.01% by 2024.
+This is being pushed thanks to the bevy of protests linked to family homes, which in turn are skyrocketing because of assessed home values across the county.
+The average number of parcels protested in a Texas county is 12.94%, which puts Hidalgo above the pack, but below the likes of Denton County with 27.06%.
 While more residents should protest their taxes, it at least indicates that prices have not spiraled out of control either.

 Protests by Property Type Hidalgo CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.